JohanAltamar/delivree/README.md

   - Business Description.
   - Products or services.
   - Shopping Cart.
   - Login / Sign Up.

  Actually, views are optimized for mobile devices needing improvements for small screens and larger.
 And at this point we are almost ready to choose if we will work with a server o with serverless technologies like Firebase.
  We expect to have at least three versions of this project as follows.
   - Version 1.0: Views and state management.
   - Version 1.1: Firebase implementation.
   - Version 1.2: Node backend.

+  ### Version 1.1: Firebase Implementation.
+  For firebase implementation we need to create a .env file located in the root directory.
+Variables inside the file must be as follows:
+  REACT_APP_apiKey=
+  REACT_APP_authDomain=
+  REACT_APP_databaseURL=
+  REACT_APP_PROJECT_ID=
+  REACT_APP_storageBucket=
+  REACT_APP_messagingSenderId=
+  REACT_APP_appId=
+  REACT_APP_measurementId=
+  Values must be saved without quotation ("") marks and everytime we change them, we must restart the development server.
 ## Steps to achive our goal:
 - [x] Create Repo
 - [x] Wireframes